stamcenter/ml-inference/README.md

 # FHE Benchmarking Suite - ML Inference
-This repository contains the harness for the ML-inference workload of the FHE benchmarking suite of [HomomorphicEncrypption.org].
+This repository contains the harness for the ML-inference workload of the FHE benchmarking suite of [HomomorphicEncryption.org].
 The harness currently supports mnist model benchmarking as specified in `harness/mnist` directory.
 The `main` branch contains a reference implementation of this workload, under the `submission` subdirectory.
+The harness also supports an optional *remote backend execution mode* under the `submission_remote` subdirectory, where the homomorphic evaluation is executed on a remote backend.

-Submitters need to clone this repository, replace the content of the `submission` subdirectory by their own implementation.
+Submitters need to clone this repository, replace the content of the `submission` or `submission_remote` subdirectory by their own implementation.
 They also may need to changes or replace the script `scripts/build_task.sh` to account for dependencies and build environment for their submission.
 Submitters are expected to document any changes made to the model architecture `harness/mnist/mnist.py` in the `submission/README.md` file.

+## Execution Modes

+The ML Inference benchmark supports two execution models:

+### Local Execution (Default)

+All steps are executed on a single machine:
+- Key generation
+- Input preprocessing and encryption
+- Homomorphic evaluation
+- Decryption and postprocessing

+This corresponds to the reference submission in `submission/`.

+### Remote Backend Execution (Optional)

+Some FHE deployments separate client-side and server-side responsibilities.
+In this mode:

+- **Client-side (local):**
+  - Key generation
+  - Input preprocessing
+  - Encryption
+  - Decryption and postprocessing

+- **Server-side (remote):**
+  - Encrypted model preprocessing
+  - Homomorphic inference

+This execution mode is enabled by passing the `--remote` flag to the harness.

 ## Running the ML-inference workload
 The build environment depends on OpenFHE being installed as specificied in `scripts/get_openfhe.sh` and `submission/CMakeLists.txt`